tiffanimarlowe/project_template/README.md

-#### Simulation:
+##### Research Simulation Design: Anylogic

+Below is the simulated design process for the AnyLogic Model.
+For this purpose of this model, the simulation starts with 5 / 8 / 11 drones for a runtime of 600 minutes (10 hours).
+Within this runtime, there is only 1 order per household (HH) per hour (13 orders/hour).

 ![Model AnyLogic Sim ](images/Model_AnyLogic.png)

-Based on the depicted AnyLogic Model (aboce) as the core process, we started with 5 / 8 / 11 drones and 1 order per household (HH) per hour (13 orders/hour).
-Runtime is 600 minutes (10 hours).

 #### Python: